 So what’s a better way to build up your arm strength specifically for Chatarunga?

-Well, I’ve found this video by Ventuno Yoga – and it’s brilliant.
+Well, I’ve found this brilliant video by Ventuno Yoga .
 It looks soooo easy but just try it and you’ll be surprised!
 If you can’t do Chaturanga, then you’ll find this exercise difficult and you’ll definitely feel and see the strength in your arms building up as you practise it.

-Wow, this final video that I’m going to recommend for toning the arms is incredible because it only takes 5 minutes of your day.
+The third and final video for toning your arms comes from Boho Beautiful yoga.
+This is an incredible workout because it only takes 5 minutes of your day.
 It’s so short that you can’t even say, ‘I don’t have time to do it!‘.

 It’s so short, in fact, that you might imagine it to be easy!
 But boy does this tone your arms!